marypiper/bcbio_single_cell_workflow/lessons/03_clustering_report.md

         do.return = TRUE)
 ```

-6. Plotting the high variance genes.
-The cutoff parameters in this function should be set based on evaluation of the plot for outliers
+6. Plot the high variance genes.
+Look at this plot similar to how you examine the dispersion plot in DESeq2 - look for decreasing dispersion with increasing mean expression.
+Generally this plot should be find - shouldn't have a cloud of data/bullseye.

 ```r
 VariableGenePlot(seurat)